Toggle: English / Spanish

 In most people, the cut for the forehead lift is under the hairline.
 If you have a high or receding hairline, you may be able to see a thin scar after surgery.
-You'll need to style your hair so that it partly covers your forehead.
+You will need to style your hair so that it partly covers your forehead.

 If the forehead skin is pulled too tightly or there is a lot of

 , a wide scar may form.
 In some cases, may occur along the scar edges.
 This can be treated by surgically removing the scar tissue or areas of hair loss so a new scar can form.
 Permanent hair loss after a forehead lift is rare.